The Complicated Realities of Connecticut and the Civil War

 13-inch seacoast mortars of Federal Battery No. 4 with officers of 1st Connecticut Heavy Artillery

-13-inch seacoast mortars of Federal Battery No. 4 with officers of 1st Connecticut Heavy Artillery, near Yorktown, Virginia, 1862 – Library of Congress, Prints and Photographs Division
+13-inch seacoast mortars of Federal Battery No. 4 with officers of 1st Connecticut Heavy Artillery, near Yorktown, Virginia, 1862 – Library of Congress, Prints and Photographs Division.
+Used through Public Domain.

 A soldier from the 27th Regiment wrote, in a letter published in The Courant, “I hope, in all favor, that our friends will not allow Tom Seymour to be elected Governor of Connecticut.
 Don’t do it!
 For mercy’s sake, don’t let him be Governor.”
 A soldier from the 22nd shot back, “Almost to a man, rank and file, heartily endorse the nomination of Gov. Seymour, and daily wish and pray that he may be elected.”
 Ultimately, Buckingham won the election by just 2,634 votes, almost precisely the number of Union soldiers furloughed to return home and cast ballots.
 Democrats charged fraud, and the uneasy dispute over the war continued well through its end.

 To some extent, the differences between Republicans and Democrats grew to encompass the issue of race.
-Though Republicans had not inaugurated the war to free America’s nearly four million enslaved, once the conflict was in earnest, emancipation became a means to win.
+Though Republicans had generally not entered the war to free America’s nearly four million enslaved people, once the conflict was in earnest, emancipation became a means to win.

 Emancipation vs. Abolition